fLa5ic/react-weather-app/README.md

 Dedicated error pages for API failures and search results not found, with navigation back to the main page.
 Async thunks handle loading and error states automatically.

+### Responsive Design

+The application is fully responsive and optimized for different screen sizes:

+-  **📱 Mobile (375px)**: Compact single-column layout with stacked components, 3x3 grid for daily forecast
+-  **📱 Tablet (376px - 768px)**: Optimized two-column layout with expanded weather cards, 7x1 grid for daily forecast
+-  **🖥️ Desktop (769px+)**: Full-width layout with side-by-side weather information and forecast panels

+All breakpoints use CSS media queries with non-overlapping ranges to ensure consistent rendering across devices.

 ## 🌐 APIs Used

 -  **Open-Meteo API**: Free weather API providing current conditions, hourly and daily forecasts